 Mechanisms for preventing and defusing internationalised civil wars

-- Regional/international approaches to conflict prevention Where there is a significant risk of the internationalisation of a civil war, outside actors who want peace must factor this into their preventive actions.
+- Regional/international approaches to conflict prevention Where there is a significant risk of the internationalization of a civil war, outside actors who want peace must factor this into their preventive actions.
 Where conflict looms, the International Crisis Group has argued, there is a need for multinational “framework diplomacy” and “policymakers should make early and concerted efforts to bring international players to the table to assess their interests, hear their analyses and develop common positions on how to act.”
-Even if it is impossible to bridge these divisions and external actors support opposed sides in a civil war, policy makers should keep up contacts over limiting and containing the violence.
+Even if it is impossible to bridge these divisions and external actors support opposed sides in a civil war, policymakers should keep up contacts over limiting and containing the violence.
 At some point, it may be possible to forge an international or regional agreement on ending a conflict to guide domestic peace efforts, although cases such as Syria show how hard this is.

-- Creating incentives for non-intervention It may be possible to back complex framework diplomacy with coercive or positive steps to incentivise external actors to limit their role in a civil war.
+- Creating incentives for non-intervention It may be possible to back complex framework diplomacy with coercive or positive steps to incentivize external actors to limit their role in a civil war.
 These can include ensuring that resources illegally extracted from a country in civil war by intervening powers cannot be sold on global markets; targeted sanctions and military deterrence against interveners; and offering structured incentives such as regional aid and trade packages or security guarantees to actors in regional conflict formations to convince them co-operation trumps conflict.
 Experience shows that coercive mechanisms such as sanctions may backfire, although the more positive incentive offers are unlikely to have full effect unless balanced with some realistic penalties.

-- Reinforcing the international architecture for managing civil wars While governments are likely to address most potential or actual internationalised civil wars on a case-by-case basis, there is a long-term case for equipping the UN and relevant regional institutions with the tools to address geopolitical competition over fragile and conflict-affected contexts.
-Potential steps include investing in the UN Secretariat’s under-developed diplomatic capabilities to work with China, Russia and other non-Western powers on civil wars; continuing to build up African Union and other African organisations to handle high-stakes civil wars and bad neighbourhoods on the continent; and a gradual process to establish a regional security architecture in the Middle East to lower tensions among its most powerful players
+- Reinforcing the international architecture for managing civil wars While governments are likely to address most potential or actual internationalized civil wars on a case-by-case basis, there is a long-term case for equipping the UN and relevant regional institutions with the tools to address geopolitical competition over fragile and conflict-affected contexts.
+Potential steps include investing in the UN Secretariat’s under-developed diplomatic capabilities to work with China, Russia and other non-Western powers on civil wars; continuing to build up African Union and other African organizations to handle high-stakes civil wars and bad neighbourhoods on the continent; and a gradual process to establish a regional security architecture in the Middle East to lower tensions among its most powerful players

 In an era of mounting geopolitical tensions, such gradual steps may seem unequal to the risks of further major violence.
-But efforts to manage internationalised civil wars have the potential to save lives, help states avoid collapse and reduce frictions amongst global and regional powers.
+But efforts to manage internationalized civil wars have the potential to save lives, help states avoid collapse and reduce frictions amongst global and regional powers.
 A prevention agenda focusing on these priorities would help secure not just states experiencing fragility, but the entire world.